Today, we are going to share with you how to invest your CPF Investment Scheme (CPFIS) in a no-brainer way.

 – have more than $40,000 in your CPF Special Account.

-How much of your CPF Savings can you invest?
+How Much of your CPF can you Invest?

 – After setting aside $20,000 in Ordinary Account (OA), you can invest up to 35% in stocks and up to 10% in gold.
 AND/OR

 – After setting aside $40,000 in Special Account (SA), you can invest up to 35% in stocks and up to 10% in gold.

 Here’s the link to the list of instruments you can invest in.
-We will be using ETF as our recommended investment tool.
-The other investment tools like insurance products, unit trusts, fixed deposits and bonds, are either too risky or you have to pay high commission, or their ROI is not worth it.
+We will be using Exchange Traded Funds (ETF) as our recommended investment tool.
+The other investment tools like insurance products, unit trusts, fixed deposits, and bonds, are either too risky or you have to pay a high commission, or their ROI is not worth it.